husobee/peerstore/docs/design-document/README.md

 The new server flow is now as follows:
 1. Using public key crypto, decrypt the Session Key with server's private key
 2. Using the Initialization Vector, and decrypted Session Key, decrypt Ciphertext
-3. Validate the payload of the Plaintext by performing a hash on the decrypted Ciphertext and comparing to the Hash field
+3. Validate the payload of the Plaintext by performing an RSA signature validation on a hash of decrypted Ciphertext and comparing it to the signature in the request
 4. Attempt to decode the peer protocol message and process as plaintext

 With this small processing pipeline change, we are able to secure the existing message protocol with minimal changes, using the web of trust the DHT has built.

-### Discussion (Specification)

 #### Sample Build